This blog may contain affiliate links. Read our disclosure policy for more info.

 Yaletown is a trendy and popular Vancouver neighborhood situated on the water at False Creek.
 The Seawall is one of the main attractions, and there will be people walking, running, and cycling along it all hours of the day, enjoying the gorgeous scenery.

-Residents of Yaletown live in the many upscale high-rise apartment buildings and enjoy the many amazing restaurants, bars, and patios.
-Yaletown is also home to Rogers Arena and BC Place, so it’s a great spot to explore if you plan on catching a show or concert.
+Residents of Yaletown live in the many upscale high-rise apartment buildings and enjoy the many amazing Vancouver restaurants, bars, and patios.
+It is also home to Rogers Arena and BC Place, so it’s a great spot to explore if you plan on catching a show or concert.
 Families visiting Yaletown will enjoy David Lam Park, George Wainborn Park, and the nearby ScienceWorld.

-Advantages to staying in Yaletown:
+Advantages of staying in Yaletown:

 - Quick access to the Seawall to go for a walk, run, or bike ride.